epam/mriviewer/CODINGSTD.md

 ### Using a single quote instead of double quote

 For almost all string constants, you need to use a single quote.
-This is a violation of the Strings must use singlequote quotes.
+This is a violation of the Strings must use single quote quotes.

 ~~WRONG CODE~~
 ```